Start date: 10 December 2019

 Course code: N/A

-This 2-day course teaches Essential Digital Design Techniques.
+This 2-day course teaches key Digital Design Techniques.
 Delegates require no prior involvement in digital design projects or HDL knowledge, but should be familiar with the basic principles of digital electronics.

 Learn fundamental Digital Design Techniques and reinforce that theory with lab practicals